ricardooriol/DistyVault/tests/README.md

-# SAWRON Test Suite Documentation
+# DistyVault Test Suite Documentation

-This comprehensive test suite validates all functionality of the SAWRON knowledge distillation platform to ensure no regressions occur during refactoring.
+This comprehensive test suite validates all functionality of the DistyVault knowledge distillation platform to ensure no regressions occur during refactoring.

 ## Test Structure